aaditya1012/aaditya1012/README.md

-Here’s a professional and engaging README for your GitHub profile:

----

 # Hi there! 👋 I'm Aaditya Jaiswal

 Welcome to my GitHub profile!
 I'm a backend developer and a proud graduate of IIT (BHU), Varanasi, with over two years of experience in building scalable, high-performance applications.
 My expertise lies in **Java EE technologies**, **Spring Boot**, and **Hibernate**, along with a knack for designing efficient, robust systems.